Dice · Threshold Audit

 • Variance dominates session-level outcomes, especially at extreme target choices.
 Switching from another brand to Winna does not change the variance shape.

 • The Dice strategy math says no Martingale or anti-Martingale beats the house edge regardless of brand.
-The full math is in the doubling-after-loss critique.
+The full math is in supporting analysis.

 • Auto-bet at high roll counts on any brand is an exposure multiplier.
 Winna Dice auto-bet has the same risk profile.